The Boots Desk

 Blondo Vassa Waterproof Chelsea Boot

 Blondo specializes in waterproof leather treatments that look like normal boots.
-The Vassa has a 1.5" block heel and a pointed-almond toe that reads more refined than Blundstone’s workwear silhouette.
-Sealed seams, waterproof-treated suede (better than it sounds — genuinely resists rain) or smooth leather options.
-Good for the office plus commute.
+The Vassa has a 1.5" block heel and a pointed-almond toe that reads more refined than Blundstone's workwear silhouette.
+Look for sealed seams and waterproof-treated suede or smooth leather options before checkout.

 Best for